British political uncertainty risks slowing M&A, dealmakers say

 European M&A is up 44 percent this year to total $393 billion, whilst M&A in the United States is down 14 percent to total $499 billion, compared to the same period a year ago.

-M&A in Britain is up 89 percent year-to-date, totalling $81 billion, compared to this time last year.
+M&A in Britain is up 89 percent year-to-date, totaling $81 billion, compared to this time last year.

 "U.S. companies are still very interested in Europe and European companies in the U.S., " said Steve Baronoff, chairman of global M&A at Bank of America Merrill Lynch said.